 Schönthal, for example, was a student and then colleague of one of the fathers of modern architecture, Otto Wagner.
 Wollek built several other fountains during his working life, including another Mozart one in St Gilgen, near Salzburg.

-Despite its artistic heritage, the fountain is a little away from the usual tourist haunts, so really only something worth seeing if you’re a fan of Mozart or Fin de Siecle design.
+Despite its artistic heritage, the fountain is a little away from the usual tourist haunts.
+So you may only wish to see it if you’re a fan of Mozart or Fin de Siecle design.

 How to get to the Mozart fountain

-Mozartgasse joins two of Vienna’s largest streets – Favoritenstraße and Wiedner Hauptstraße – and is easily reached.
+Mozartgasse joins two of Vienna’s largest streets – Favoritenstraße and Wiedner Hauptstraße – with subway and tram stops nearby.

 Subway: The closest station is Taubstummengasse on the U1 line, which is about a 3-minute walk away.